 - Wrap the filling with gyoza wrappers (See How To Wrap Gyoza).
 To save gyoza for later, please see my Notes.

 - Heat the oil in a large non-stick frying pan over medium high heat.
-When the pan is hot, place the gyoza in a single layer, flat side down (in two rows or in a circular shape).
+When the pan is hot, place the gyoza in a single layer, flat side down (in two rows or in a circular shape) and cook until the bottom of the gyoza turns golden brown, about 3 minutes.

-- When the bottom of the gyoza turns golden brown, add ¼ cup of water to the pan.
+- Add ¼ cup of water to the pan.

 - Remove the lid to evaporate any remaining water.
-Add sesame oil and cook uncovered until the gyoza is nice and crisp on the bottom.
+Add 1 tsp. sesame oil around the frying pan and cook uncovered until the gyoza is nice and crisp on the bottom.
 Transfer to a plate.
 For the gyoza lined up in circular shape, place a serving plate on top of the pan and quickly flip.

 - For the dipping sauce, combine the sauce ingredients in a small plate and mix all together.
 Serve the gyoza with dipping sauce.